Let us take a look at colour theory, how colours work and how we classify them.

 In our current situation the most important factor is how we classify colours, or let’s say colour families.
 Bordeaux and Crimson, both belong to the family of red for example.

-For now let us stick with the most prominent colour families, their meanings, effects and
+For now let us stick with the most prominent colour families, their meanings, effects and perception history.

 Red is the dynamic hue, that symbolises passion, love and lust, but also blood, war and anger.